wp-plugins/nvd3-visualisations/readme.txt

 1. Write 'NVD3' to the search box + Search PlugIns.
 1. Select 'Install Now' under the result of 'NVD3 tools'.
 1. Activate the PlugIn on WordPress after its download.
-1. Go to nvd3 plugin's edit (Plugins/Installed plugins/NVD3 Visualisations/edit) and test them starting to read from read_me_1st.txt.
+1. Go to nvd3 plugin's edit (Plugins->Installed plugins->NVD3 Visualisations->edit) and test them starting to read from read_me_1st.txt.

 Or you may want to do it 'old traditional way'.

 1. Download `nvd3` folder into your local computer.
 1. Upload this folder next to the `/wp-content/plugins/` directory into your WordPress server side.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to nvd3 plugin's edit (Plugins/Installed plugins/NVD3 Visualisations/edit) and test them starting to read from read_me_1st.txt.
+1. Go to nvd3 plugin's edit (Plugins->Installed plugins->NVD3 Visualisations->edit) and test them starting to read from read_me_1st.txt.

 == Frequently Asked Questions ==